Review Questions for Katya

 12. What symbolism did you discover while reading?

-Book Review Questions for Olivia’s Ghost
+Review Questions for Olivia’s Ghost

 1. Why is it so difficult for Jackson and Olivia to find solace in one another, regarding their daughter being tossed overboard?